 And a final word about finances.
 Our funding model is completely reliant on donations.
 While we keep expenses as low as possible, a small sum is required to maintain the website and cover costs of producing the journal.
 Currently, we need about £400 to publish the next edition.
 Any financial contribution you can make is extremely valuable, and we will love you back!
 See here for details.
 Please remember, we carry advertising in the journal and on the website here so if you’d like to advertise your event, course, workshop, project or anything else, let us know when you make a donation.

 Share this post

-An anthology of writings on gender and sexual diversityDecember 17, 2018
+An anthology of writings on gender, sex, and relationship diversityDecember 17, 2018